 All in all, we think United’s rewards seats offer decent value, but you’ll most likely have to give up good flight times on at least one leg of your flight to get the cheapest seats.

-We checked out this tip and also discovered you’ll be charged $100 if you make a change to your flight less than 21 days before your departure day.
+Also, we discovered through a complaint that United will charge you $100 if you make a change to your flight less than 21 days before your departure day.